inaimathi/nitrochan/README.md

     move/2, delete/2, revive/2, purge/2

 `move/2` moves a thread to a new board. `delete/2` hides a given thread/comment/image, `revive/2` undoes the effects of a `delete/2`. `purge/2` does an actual deletion, removing the target thread/comment/image from the database entirely (in each case, it returns a list of image files associated with the database elements so that the front-end can delete them from disk).

+## License

+This program is released for general consumption under the AGPL3.
+The full license text can be found in LICENSE.txt or at [the GNU license page](http://www.gnu.org/licenses/agpl.html)

+    Copyright © 2012  Inaimathi

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+Short version (totally not legally binding, read the full document for the legalese, this is just for your understanding):

+- You may use this free of charge, with no warrany, in any way you please
+- If you distribute it or a derivative work, you must grant all your users the same freedoms (along with the source code)
+- If you set it or a derivative work up as a web service, you must grant all your users the same freedoms (along with the source code)
+- Any code you add to this project must be licensed under the AGPL3, or a compatible license